 A man with a long dark beard sits immersed in blood in a bathtub shaped like the map of Iraq.
 A machine gun is propped against the wall behind him.

 Another bearded man lies on a bed covered with a U.S. flag while a masseuse wearing sleeves embossed with Israeli flags works on his shoulders.
-Still another bearded man poses for a selfie while holding what appears to be the trigger of his suicide bomb belt.

 These are just some of the cartoons displayed at an exhibition launched in several Tehran art galleries over the weekend that highlights atrocities committed by Islamic State (IS) militants -- and accuses the United States, Israel, and Saudi Arabia of backing the Sunni-led extremist fighters.